sunnydigital/sunnydigital.github.io/content/notes/monocle-ddrtree/index.md

 \text{+} \frac{\lambda}{2} \sum_{(V_i, V_j) \in \mathcal{E}} b_{i,j} || f_G (\mathbf{z}_i) - f_G (\mathbf{z}_j) ||^2
 $$

 Where it attempts to triply optimize over three factors of every graph $\mathcal{G}$, every projection function $\mathcal{f_G}$, and every low-dimensional latent point $Z$.
 But how does it achieve this goal, and to what end/using what methods does it do this?
 While the above only provides for the vague function $f_\mathcal{G}$, its specific definition is never provided.
+Furthermore,